Danish standards for salary

 In order to apply DA’s income statistics, we need to have information about job title, job description, relevant work experience for the offered position and the the six-digit DISCO code corresponding to the job function.

 Once we have the information mentioned above, we can assess whether the offered salary corresponds to Danish standards.
-The offered salary must as a minimum be at the lower quartile level for the job function in question (six-digit DISCO code) and equivalent years of work experience in DA’s income statistics.
+The offered salary must as a minimum be at the lower quartile level for the job function in question (six-digit DISCO code) and equivalent years of work experience in DA’s income statistics for the region in which you work.

 If we assess that the salary does not correspond to Danish standards, we can ask for a comment from your employer.

-If necessary, we can ask the Regional Labour Market Councils (RARs) to assess whether your salary corresponds to Danish standards.
+If we assess that the income statistics show a salary that does not correspond to Danish standards, e.g. compared to the overall salary level for the same job function, we can ask the Regional Labour Market Councils (RARs) to assess whether your salary corresponds to Danish standards.
 If RAR finds that your salary does not correspond to Danish standards, we will request your employer’s comments before we make a decision in your case.